Interpreting Network Quality Test Results

 Things to notice

-If any of the addresses is unreachable, there’s a good chance the service won’t work.
+If any of the addresses are unreachable, there’s a good chance the service won’t work.

 When there are high connection times, it may indicate a routing issue.